December: events in France

 Rock on Ultimate, Avoriaz

-The ski resort of Avoriaz in the Portes du Soleil area celebrates the opening of the 2017/18 season with Rock on Ultimate, a weekend of celebrations from 15-17 December.
-Ski and snowboard brands will be letting people try out their new gear in the festival village, and free concerts will be taking place.
+The ski resort of Avoriaz in the Portes du Soleil area celebrates the opening of the 2014/15 season with Rock on Ultimate, a whole week of snow sports from 12-19 December.
+Ski and snowboard brands will be letting people try out their new gear in the festival village from 12-14 December, and free concerts will be taking place.
 There is also a children’s zone where kids as young as three can learn to snowboard.
+What’s more, Avoriaz lift